ecolema/bFRAMER/README.md

 Closable message block that appears above the site header.

 ### Homepage banner carousel ###
+Displays an array of gallery images in a collection displayed as an image carousel using [slick](http://kenwheeler.github.io/slick/).

+Becuase image slides on mobile phone displays ofter require seperate art direction, the banners are split into `large` and `small`.
+By default `gallery_home_mobile` banners are displayed for the `small` breakpoint only.

 ### Generic carousel ###

 ### Product thumbnails ###